KristofferCosme19/KristofferCosme19/README.md

 Hi there!
 I'm Kristoffer lan Cosne but you can call me lan.
 I'm a first-year Information Systems student at City College of Angeles.
 I enjoy learning how technology makes life easier.
 In my free time, I love playing badminton and exploring new tech.
 I'm also improving my skills in problem-solving and data management.
 My goal is to keep growing and use technology to create useful solutions.

 # Education
-- College:City College of Angeles
+- College: City College of Angeles
 - Senior High School: Bonifacio V. Romero High School- Senior High School (TVL-CSS)
 - High School: Bonifacio V. Romero High School
 - Elementary: Epza Resettlement Elementary School